siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 ###Mike: Please feel free to scribble all over what's here --Alden

 --- Insert Design Here ---
+###Packet format
+All messages sent from TinyG are of the format:

+    {"b":<body>,"f":"<b64-footer>", "cks":"<b64-checksum>"}<lf>

+The footer contains packet flow control information.
+As its only useful for machine comms, it doesn't need to be expanded out into plain text, and as such is a base 64 encoded structure.
+A client can pretty print it if that's useful.

+The structure looks like:

+   typedef struct {
+     uint8 protocol_version;   // zero for now
+     uint8 status_code;        // error code for the previously sent message, usually 0 for "OK" uint8 input_available;    // number of free bytes in tinyG's input buffer. client is free to send up to this many until it has been told otherwise.
+   } tinyg_packet_footer_t;

+(Alden: the "r" wrapper is redundant, every message from tinyG should be a response.
+Echo is not useful for the json stream.)

+--- Insert Design Here ---

 1. Do not use XON/XOFF.
-It's not uniformly supported and is too dependent on host timing issues
+It's not uniformly supported and is too dependent on host timing issues.
+Instead use a token based flow control algorithm.

 1. Use a datagram packetized design: JSON blocks and gcode blocks are a natural packet.
 The <LF> is the packet (line) terminator